yzdxs/learn-anything/readme.md

 - [Here](https://github.com/nikitavoloboev/my-research/tree/master/links#favourite-websites) are some websites that I really like and often frequent to supplement my research and curiousity
 - [Here](https://github.com/nikitavoloboev/research/tree/master/quotes) are quotes that I liked and collected over the years
 - [Here](https://github.com/nikitavoloboev/research/tree/master/github#interesting-github-repositories) are some GitHub repositiores that I found interesting
+- [Here](https://github.com/nikitavoloboev/research/tree/master/images#images-) are all of the images that I have collected neatly sorted into Imgur albums
 - [Here](https://github.com/nikitavoloboev/research/tree/master/personal) are some personal mind maps that I am sharing with the world
 	- I try to keep them up-to-date and share only what might be interesting to other people